 - Documentation: bank statements in English or your native language, with official bank letter if statements are not in English.

 Applicants sometimes mistake the DTV's financial floor for an income requirement — it is not.
-The $14k balance is the only hard financial test; monthly income has no formal threshold (though you must show you have a remote work relationship).
+The $14k evidence threshold is the hard financial test; monthly income has no formal threshold (though you must show a qualifying workcation, soft-power, medical, or dependent purpose).

 Document checklist — Workcation (remote work) track